splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/1-synthetics/1-uptime/2-understand-uptime-results.md

 weight: 2
 ---

 1. Click into a test summary view and play with the [Performance KPIs chart](https://docs.splunk.com/observability/en/synthetics/uptime-test/uptime-test-results.html#customize-the-performance-kpis-chart) filters to see how you can slice and dice your data.
-This is a good place to get started understanding trends in your data.
-Later, we will see what custom charts look like, so that you can have a consistent view of what you care about most.
+This is a good place to get started understanding trends.
+Later, we will see what custom charts look like, so you can tailor dashboards to the KPIs you care about most.
 ![KPI chart filters](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-02-09/c040b5f6-a868-4977-8d3b-bc3e431ffcc8/user_cropped_screenshot.jpeg?tl_px=1160,0&br_px=2880,961&force_format=png&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=755,44)
 {{% notice title="Workshop Question: Using the Performance KPIs chart" style="tip" icon="question" %}}
 What metrics are available?
 Is your data consistent across time and locations?
 Do certain locations run slower than others?
 Are there any spikes or failures?